sureshcsdp/cleancloud/docs/rules.md

 **What it detects:** EBS volumes not attached to any EC2 instance

 **Confidence:**

+Confidence thresholds and signal weighting are documented in ([docs/confidence.md](docs/confidence.md)).

 - **HIGH:** Unattached ≥ 14 days
 - **MEDIUM:** Unattached 7-13 days
 - Not flagged: < 7 days